Roman-Arcturus/Obsidian/RA-OV-Python/Patterns/pt03 Safe List Processing.md

 - When performance considerations make creating new lists unnecessarily costly, and ownership is unambiguous.
 - When immutable sequences (tuples) suffice; transformation patterns are simpler and safer.

-### Explanation

-- **When to use** enforces **ownership discipline** and prevents accidental shared mutation.

-- **When not to use** avoids unnecessary overhead and preserves performance where mutation is safe and local.

-- This section translates the abstract concept of ownership into **practical guidance for day-to-day Python coding**.

 ---
 ## Links